Levy Override FAQs

 Tell me more about Spirit Lake Fire Protection District and its capabilities.

-We are a full-time, fully paid district that responds to all hazards in our 120 square mile district.
+We are a full-time, fully paid district that responds to all hazards in our 120 square mile district in both Bonner and Kootenai Counties.
 Whether you call for assistance with a medical emergency, a car wreck, a house fire, or anything on the water or on the trails, we are here to help you.
 Our biggest challenges now are responding to the increased growth and call volume that this growth demands.
 Hiring an extra firefighter per shift would allow us to split our staff into two functional crews, doubling our current capability to respond to calls.

 Find election information, including polling locations, for Kootenai County on the Kootenai County Elections Office website, and for Bonner County on the Bonner County Elections Office website.